bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes.rst

 Data Classes
 ============

-This chapter deals with the |axon-ivy| Data Classes.
+This chapter deals with the Axon Ivy Data Classes.
 In general, a Data Class holds the data that flows through your business or User Dialog process.
 You can build complex data structures out of your Data Classes.
 Use composition to split up your data if the amount of your data is